Calandiva Care: How To Grow This Flowering Kalanchoe

 Where can you buy Calandiva plants?

-They are now readily available at a lot of different places.
+They are now readily available in many places.
 I’ve seen them at local nurseries, Trader Joe’s, Lowe’s, and Home Depot.
 You can find them for sale online also.
-If you can’t find one locally,

 Are Calandivas an indoor or outdoor plant?

 Calandivas are commonly sold as indoor plants.
-In more temperate climates (zones 10a-11b) they grow outdoors.
-When I lived in Santa Barbara, I grew them in pots on my covered front porch year round.
+In more temperate climates (zones 10a-11b), they grow outdoors.
+They can’t tolerate extreme temperatures.
+When I lived in Santa Barbara, I grew them in pots on my covered front porch in partial shade year-round.

-You could put yours outdoors for the summer but just make sure it’s out of direct sun and don’t let it stay too wet.
-Bring it inside before the temps dip below 45F.
+You could put yours outdoors for the summer, but make sure it’s in bright light but out of direct sun.
+Don’t let it get too wet.
+Bring it inside before the temperatures dip below 45F.

 What’s the difference between a Calandiva & a Kalanchoe?